 She was a participant in the David Finckel/Wu Han Chamber Studio at the Aspen Music Festival and School in 2015 and 2016.
-In 2017 she performed at the Prussia Cove IMS Masterclasses, where she was nominated to perform on the final concert, and the Music Masters course Japan chamber music seminar in Yokohama.
+In 2017 she performed at the Prussia Cove IMS Masterclasses, where she was nominated to perform on the final concert, and the Music Masters Course Japan chamber music seminar in Yokohama.
 She has collaborated with artists such as Stefan Jackiw and Robert McDuffie in Harris Hall at the Aspen Music Festival and School, and with Lynn Harrell, Jean-Ives Thibaudet, Andrew Marriner, and Clive Greensmith in Los Angeles.
 Passionate about reaching a broader audience, Aubree has traveled to over 100 schools throughout the Western United States, motivating and inspiring thousands of children to work hard and participate in music, and has spoken at numerous special functions including national education conventions.

 In June 2018 she gave a masterclass and performance in Wuhan, China, and worked individually with over thirty young violinists.
 Aubree was the concertmaster of the Gifted Music School Orchestra of Salt Lake City, and graduated from the Colburn Academy in Los Angeles in 2016 where she was concertmaster of the Academy Virtuosi Chamber Orchestra.
 Also a national award winning composer, Aubree was recognized twice by the New York Arts Ensemble as a “composer of great promise.”

 Aubree is a former student of Debbie Moench, Eugene Watanabe, and Danielle Belen, and currently studies with Robert Lipsett, the Jascha Heifetz Distinguished Violin Chair at the Colburn Conservatory of Music in Los Angeles.
 She plays on a 1743 Sanctus Seraphin violin thanks to the generous loan of Dr. James Stewart.
 Aubree enjoys spending time with family and friends, reading, traveling, swimming, and dark chocolate.